- causing a hole to form in the nasal septum (cartilage that separates the nostrils)

 The effects felt from snorting heroin will vary from person to person, depending on how much heroin was snorted, the purity of the heroin used, if a co-occurring disorder is present and if heroin is used with another substance.

 Snorting heroin for more than four weeks can lead to permanent damage to the nasal and sinus passageways.
 Someone who snorts heroin regularly may experience a chronic runny nose or frequent nose bleeds.
-Chronic heroin abuse can also lead to lung complications and possibly lung infection.
+Chronic heroin use can also lead to lung complications and possibly lung infection.

 - the initial “rush”